Before the season starts you must:

 - USA Hockey age specific modules

-To receive reimbursement, print out proof of pay for requested reimbursements, download and complete the [Reimbursement Request for Coaches] form, and mail all paperwork to: Midcoast Youth Hockey attn Treasurer, PO Box 1019, Brunswick ME 04011.
+1. Print out proof of pay for requested reimbursements, download and complete the Coaches Reimbursement Form located in the right-hand column of this webpage, and mail all paperwork to: Midcoast Youth Hockey attn Treasurer, PO Box 1019, Brunswick ME 04011.
 Requests for reimbursements must be submitted prior to April 1st of current season.

 Midcoast Youth Hockey coaches are expected to look like coaches.
 Proper attire for a hockey coach creates an atmosphere of competence and includes